-Data entry is performed in the Fee and Cost programs in Tabs3 Billing and PracticeMaster.
+Data entry is performed in the Fee Entry and Cost Entry windows in Tabs3 Billing and PracticeMaster.
 Timekeepers enter their work over the course of the billing cycle, specifying the date, transaction code, and hours worked for each fee, and the date, transaction code, and units for each cost.
 Data entry is done on an ongoing basis throughout the billing cycle.